KEKEK375/-Dijkstras-Alogrithm/README.md

 # -Dijkstras-Alogrithm
-the fastest route to fun
+The fastest route to fun!

-Oliver pees his pants on a daily basis
+I pee my pants on a daily basis.

-this is true btw
+(this is true btw)